lekhuong07/worldcup2018/README.md

 # worldcup2018
-Data from World Cup in last 20 years and predict the winner of this year base on data.
+Using R to analyze data from World Cup in last 20 years and predict the winner of this year base on data.